Records AdminSvcs

 To redeem a tax deed property means that all current and delinquent taxes are paid to the Tax Collector’s Office and the property will no longer be going to sale.

 Any information regarding the sale of tax certificates must be obtained from the Lake County Tax Collector’s Office.
-Their contact number is (352) 343-9602 or visit the Tax Collector’s Office at one of their three locations.
+Their contact number is (352) 343-9602, or visit the Tax Collector’s Office at one of their office locations.

 If full payment is not made within 24 hours after the time of the sale, your deposit will be forfeited.
 Additionally, if you are the high bidder and refuse to honor your bid for any reason, you may be barred from participating in Lake County’s tax deed sales.